mongodb-js/boxednode/README.md

   // binary will be able to load the source file as 'require("foo/foo")'.
   // This defaults to the basename of sourceFile, e.g. 'bar' for '/path/bar.js'. namespace?: string;

+  // A list of native addons to link in. addons?: AddonConfig[]
 };

+type AddonConfig = {
+  // Path to the root directory of the target addon, i.e. the one containing
+  // a binding.gyp file.
+  path: string,

+  // A regular expression to match for `require()` calls from the main file.
+  // `require(str)` will return the linked binding if `str` matches.
+  // This will *not* be the same as `require(path)`, which usually is a JS
+  // wrapper around this.
+  requireRegexp: RegExp
+}

 export function compileJSFileAsBinary(options: CompilationOptions);
 ```